ropensource/Docs/en-us/Development/[English]-migrate-ethereum-contract.md

 ## Introduce

-If you want to migrate ethereum's smart contract to PlatON, you can do this with the platon-truffle development tool.
-First make sure you have `platon-truffle` installed correctly, just follow these steps.
+If you want to migrate ethereum's smart contract to PlatON, you can do this with the `platon-truffle` development tool. first make sure you have `platon-truffle` installed correctly, just follow these steps.

 The migration of ethereum's ERC200513Token contract to PlatON is demonstrated below，`ERC200513Token.sol` contract are as follows:
 ```